Shadrock/Mali-health-map/README.md

     }).addTo(map);
 });
 ```
 We are using `onEachFeature` to set the popup, but to set an icon, we need to use `pointToLayer`, which runs a function when the GeoJSON is loaded that takes a feature and creates a marker at that latitude and longitude.
-Marker has an option called `icon` that us set our `healthIcon` variable.
+Marker has an option called `icon` that allows us to set our `healthIcon` variable.
 Once set, we return the marker, wihch replaces the default blue pin with our custom icon.
 You should now see something like this:
 ![Screenshot of map progress](images/custom_icons.png)

 We're making progress... but our map is kind of hard to read!

 ### Change Icons by Amenity
 If we want to symbolize the different types of health sites with different icons, we can create an icon class.
-One goal of programming is to avoid repeating code, and creating a class for the icons will allow us specify anchors and sizes once, while maintaining the ability to change out icons.
+One goal of programming is to avoid repeating code, and creating a class for the icons will allow us to specify anchors and sizes once, while maintaining the ability to change out icons.
 For example, we can set our map to display the different icons for different amenities.
 In our GeoJSON, the `amenity` property contains this information for each feature and can be accessed by `feature.properties.amenity`.
 We don't want to enter all of the specifics on icon sizes and anchors again, they will remain the same.
 We can create a class of icons that will allow us to only specify our icon image, keep all other options unchanged.

 We're going to make some changes to our initial `healthIcon` variable _and_ add our new icons.
 The class option is built on top of, or extends, the `L.icon` object.
 See the [Leaflet documentation on defining icon classes](https://leafletjs.com/examples/custom-icons/#defining-an-icon-class) for more information.
 An important note, classes begin with a capital letter, so we'll change `L.icon` to `L.Icon.extend`).